 Potassium is an essential mineral that the body requires for a variety of processes.
 Since the body can’t produce potassium, it has to come from food.

-Getting enough potassium is essential for bone and heart health.
-It is especially important for people with high blood pressure and may decrease heart disease and stroke risk (1).
+Getting enough dietary potassium is essential for bone and heart health.
+It’s vital for people with high blood pressure, and it may decrease heart disease and stroke risk (

 This article lists 14 of the foods highest in potassium.

 Beans and lentils are both good sources of potassium.

 White beans are one of the best, containing 421 mg of potassium in 1/2 cup (130 grams) (

 White beans contain good amounts of calcium and iron.